At a glance

 - Licking the genitals

-- Urinating (if he is able to pass any) outside the litter tray
+- Urinating (if he can pass any) outside the litter tray

 - Lethargy (a friend who lost a cat to a urinary blockage initially thought his cat had been bitten by a paralysis tick)

 - Excessive thirst

-Once the bladder becomes full, the kidneys can no longer remove wastes from the blood, resulting in them building up in the blood, this can quickly affect organ systems.
+Once the bladder becomes full, the kidneys can no longer remove wastes from the blood, resulting in toxins building up in the blood, which can quickly affect organ systems.

 Your veterinarian will perform a complete physical examination of your cat including palpitating the abdomen where he will feel a firm, full bladder.

 - Biochemical profile: This tests the clear portion of the blood to evaluate organ function.

-- Urinalysis: A sample of urine is obtained to look for crystals in the urine, tumour cells and/or signs of infection.
+- Urinalysis: A sample of urine is obtained to look for crystals in the urine, tumour cells and signs of infection.

 - X-ray or ultrasound: To look for the presence of stones or crystals in the bladder and assess urinary bladder size and wall thickness.

 Treatment depends on the severity of the blockage.
 Your veterinarian may be able to manually express the bladder by palpitating the urethra.
-If this is not possible, he will insert a catheter (a thin tube) via the penis/urethra or urethra in females and into the bladder.
-This allows urine to drain out of the bladder.
+If this is not possible, he will insert a catheter (a thin tube) via the penis/urethra or urethra in females and into the bladder which allows urine to drain out of the bladder.

 - Finding the cause of the blockage, which is usually due to crystals or stones, and treat accordingly, which may include a prescription diet to dissolve the stones and change the pH of the urine.

-- Increasing water consumption by switching him to a wet food diet and/or encouraging more water consumption.
+- Increasing water consumption by switching him to a wet food diet and encouraging more water consumption.

 - Administer fluids to correct metabolic and electrolyte imbalances.
 Your cat will receive fluids over several days to flush out the toxins via the urine (diuresis).